-In the previous tutorial, we learned the basic concept of thread in Java.
+In the previous tutorial, you learned the basic concept of thread in Java.
 Now we will learn multithreading in Java with realtime examples in depth.

 To grasp the concept of multithreading, one has to understand the meaning of multithreading.